Student Medication Request Form

 - Sample medication provided by a healthcare provider can be administered when the medication is accompanied by a written order from the student’s healthcare provider explaining the dosage and frequency AND written permission from the student’s parent or legal guardian.

 - Herbal substances or dietary supplements (including essential oils) provided by the parent and only if required by the individualized education program or Section 504 plan of a student with disabilities.
-The parent shall provide a written request from the prescribing physician or other health-care professional with prescriptive authority who is licensed to practice in Texas.
+The parent shall provide a written request from the prescribing physician or another health-care professional with prescriptive authority who is licensed to practice in Texas.
 These substances shall be administered only by employees who have been authorized to do so by the superintendent or principal’s designee.
 The request shall include:

 - Identification of the condition for which the product is being used;